dataflowg/dataflow-dj/README.md

 *(Please note these drivers are only for controller support, and are not required to use Dataflow DJ.)*
 Only the runtime driver variants are required to use Dataflow DJ with external hardware.
 If you already have the full drivers installed as part of a LabVIEW installation, you should have all you need.
 If you don't have the full drivers installed and still want to try out external hardware, you'll need one or both of the runtime drivers below.

 Note that with version 19.0 onward of both DAQmx and VISA, National Instruments no longer offer a standalone runtime driver download.
 Installation of runtime drivers is gated through NI Package Manager, and requires careful selection of packages during installation.
 [This KB article](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z00000159txSAA) has more info, but the short version is if you just want the runtimes, *DESELECT* everything during install.
-Intuitive, I know.

 #### DAQmx Runtime with Configuration Support
 To use DAQmx hardware for input control, the DAQmx Runtime with Configuration Support needs to be installed.
-Install instructions For versions 19.0 and above are below, and require an active intetnet connection.
+Install instructions for versions 19.0 and above are below, and require an active internet connection.
 If you prefer an offline installer (or don't want to use NI Package Manager), [version 18.6](https://download.ni.com/support/softlib/multifunction_daq/nidaqmx/18.6/Runtimes/NIDAQ1860f2Config.zip) of the DAQmx Runtime with Configuration Support will also work.

 1. Open NI Package Manager
 2. In the search box, type DAQmx and press Enter